Frequently asked Questions & Copyright

-Voisey is a mobile music creation app and community.
-It provides users with access to instrumental backing tracks (that we refer to as ‘beats’) and vocal effects to make studio quality recordings and videos, known as voiseys.
+Voisey is a mobile music creation app and community for creators.
+It provides users with access to instrumental backing tracks (that we refer to as ‘beats’) and vocal effects to make studio quality recordings and videos, known as 'voiseys'.

 Users can collaborate with each other using the social features in the app.
 Voiseys can then be shared onto social media sites like Instagram, into messaging apps or downloaded as video files.